 - F-Stop Gear Loka Ultralight backpack

-- Polarising filter, 10 stop neutral density filter.
+- Polarising filter, 10 stop and 6 stop neutral density filters.
 I don’t use graduated neutral density filters, preferring to deal with problems of dynamic range with bracketing and/or software.

 As we are now firmly in the digital age, computer hardware and software play a significant role in the production of the final image:

 - PC running Windows 10 (self-assembled Feb 2015).
 I found the Logical Increments website extremely helpful in choosing compatible parts at a range of price points.
 My final build was as follows: